 Artists should consider the Main Street vantage perspective and approaching pedestrian experience of the sculpture.

-Proposed artworks should harmonize with the architectural features of the building.
+Proposed artworks should relate well to the adjoining architecture and adjoining dining.

-Artwork designs should incorporate both kinetic and lighting features.
+Artwork designs could incorporate both kinetic and lighting features.
 Artists are encouraged to work with professional lighting designers as one of their subcontractors.

+Proposals should include the design of a pedestal that allows for seating.

 PROPOSAL REQUIREMENTS: